hrishikeshpaul/trending-repos/README.md

 ### Helper Function

-#### function URL(date: string, page: number)
+#### URL
-- Accepts the last 3 days date and page number and returns an URL with the mentioned query parameters.
+- Accepts the last 30 days date and page number and returns an URL with the mentioned query parameters.